From the Campaign Chair

-As of June 30, 2015, Leading Together: The Campaign for Washington University had secured $1.95 billion in gifts and commitments toward our goal to raise a minimum of $2.2 billion by June 30, 2018.
+As of June 30, 2015, Leading Together: The Campaign for Washington University had secured $1.95 billion in gifts and commitments toward a minimum goal of $2.2 billion by June 30, 2018.
 Leading Together earlier surpassed the total of $1.55 billion raised during the entire previous campaign.

 We are very grateful to all the alumni, friends, faculty and staff who have made this milestone possible.
 Your involvement and dedication already have helped to increase access and affordability for qualified students; advance life-changing research; enhance our world-class faculty; and make impressive strides toward a healthier, more just and more sustainable world.

 Much has been accomplished, but we still have much work to do.
 I would like to thank everyone who has contributed to the campaign so far.
 Washington University has unparalleled potential to have a lasting impact on America and our global society.
 Together, we will realize our vision for the future.

 Increasing Support for Scholarships and Fellowships

 In June, the campaign surpassed the $300 million mark toward its minimum goal of $400 million in new endowed and annual scholarships for graduate and undergraduate students.
 The ultimate goal is to ensure that no qualified student ever has to turn down a Washington University education for financial reasons.

 Washington University has always sought to attract a talented and diverse student body.
 However, recruiting students from all socioeconomic backgrounds requires a significant investment of resources — and the university’s endowment for scholarships lags behind that of other highly selective universities.

 The university is committed to increasing opportunities for students from families with limited financial means.
 Eager to fulfill their potential and make a difference in the world, these young women and men will lead us into the future.
 They will shape their careers and serve their communities with the knowledge that a scholarship not only changes lives, it can change the world.

 Knight and Bauer Halls Dedicated